SciML/DiffEqDocs.jl/docs/src/tutorials/ode_example.md

 Note that the values will default to the values given to the `@ode_def` command.

-ParameterizedFunctions.jl does "behind-the-scenes" symbolic calculations to pre-compute things like the Jacobian, inverse Jacobian, etc. in order to speed up calculations.
+The macro does "behind-the-scenes" symbolic calculations to pre-compute things like the Jacobian, inverse Jacobian, etc. in order to speed up calculations.
 Thus not only will this lead to legible ODE definitions, but "unfairly fast" code!
 We can turn off some of the calculations by using a more